 |Cheddar Cheese Stick (3/4 oz/21 grams)||7 grams||4.5 grams||0.21|

 In a typical North American diet, saturated fat can build up pretty fast.
 If you had sausage for breakfast and a cheeseburger for lunch, you’d be over the American Heart Association recommendations.
 Note also that the type of meat you choose is important.
 The ground beef that I listed above is 85% lean meat, and 15% fat.
 There are both fatter and leaner types of meat.

 There’s also one kind of unsaturated fat to watch out for.
 These are called trans fats.
 Here’s how they work.

 I showed above how pieces of molecules can freely rotate around single bonds.
 That’s not true of double bonds.
 For example, look at the fatty acid below:

 This is linoleic acid, a common fatty acid in nuts and seeds.
 It has two double bonds.
 In both of these bonds, the hydrogen atoms are on the same side of the molecule.
-In bond “a,” both of the hydrogens are locked in place below the hydrocarbon chain, and in bond “b” both of the hydrogens are locked in place above the hydrocarbon chain (keep in mind of course, the the entire molecule could rotate, but I’m hoping you get the point: the hydrogens in each double bond are on the same side of the chain).
+In bond “a” both of the hydrogens are locked in place below the hydrocarbon chain, and in bond “b” both of the hydrogens are locked in place above the hydrocarbon chain (keep in mind, of course, that the entire molecule could rotate, but I’m hoping you get the point: the hydrogens in each double bond are on the same side of the chain).

 When both hydrogens are on the same side of the chain, it’s called a cis configuration.
 So, this fatty acid is called cis-linoleic acid.